kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 3 - Running a Successful Evaluation.md

    Begin with a clear, user-centered understanding of the problem space.
 What outcomes are desired?
 Who will use the solution?
 What does success look like?
 Translate these into criteria that evaluate whether a proposed solution can achieve the desired outcomes.

 2. **Align with Procurement Objectives**
-   Ensure that the criteria reflect the procurement’s most important dimensions whether that’s speed to deploy, innovation, total cost of ownership, or future maintainability.
+   Ensure that the criteria reflect the procurement’s most important dimensions, whether that’s speed to deploy, innovation, total cost of ownership, or future maintainability.
 Not every criterion needs equal weight.

 3. **Engage Cross-Functional Stakeholders Early**
-   Collaborate with technical experts, end users, legal advisors, security professionals, and finance leads to define criteria that are practical, complete, and defensible from all angles.
+   Collaborate with technical experts, end-users, legal advisors, security professionals, and finance leads to define criteria that are practical, comprehensive,  and defensible from all angles.
 This engagement builds consensus and reduces surprises during evaluation.

 4. **Categorize and Prioritize Criteria**
    Group evaluation factors into logical categories, such as Technical, Management, Past Performance, and Cost.
 Within these, distinguish between: